Come play at the Port of Kalama!

 The Port of Kalama offers stellar riverfront recreational facilities, including walking and biking paths, playgrounds, covered picnic shelters and the tallest totem pole in the Pacific Northwest!
 The Port operates a 222-slip marina, and its public beaches are a southwest Washington destination for swimming, windsurfing, fishing and just relaxing.

 Marine Park is a five-acre day-use park along the Columbia River bordered by scenic walking and bicycle pathways.
-Marine Park is also the home of the tallest one-piece totem pole in the Pacific Northwest.
+Marine Park is the home of the tallest one-piece totem pole in the Pacific Northwest.
 Public beaches accessed by this two-mile greenbelt are a favorite for recreation, windsurfing, and fishing.

-Louis Rasmussen Day Use Park features playgrounds, covered picnic shelters, sand volleyball courts, horseshoes, tennis, basketball courts—all within walking distance of the City of Kalama.
+Louis Rasmussen Day Use Park features covered picnic shelters, sand volleyball courts, horseshoes, tennis, basketball courts—all within walking distance of the City of Kalama.

 To induce capital investment in an environmentally responsible manner to create jobs and to enhance public recreational opportunities